 The drug war has produced profoundly unequal outcomes across racial groups, manifested through racial discrimination by law enforcement and disproportionate drug war misery suffered by communities of color.

 Many different communities of color bear the impact of the discriminatory enforcement of drug laws.
 This impact may vary across cities and regions.
-Nationwide, some of the most egregious racial disparities can be seen in the case of African Americans and Latinos.
+Nationwide, some of the most egregious racial disparities can be seen in the case of Black and Latinx people.

 Higher arrest and incarceration rates for these communities are not reflective of increased prevalence of drug use, but rather of law enforcement’s focus on urban areas, lower income communities and communities of color.